Science and Pseudo-Science

 Around 1930, the logical positivists of the Vienna Circle developed various verificationist approaches to science.
 The basic idea was that a scientific statement could be distinguished from a metaphysical statement by being at least in principle possible to verify.
 This standpoint was associated with the view that the meaning of a proposition is its method of verification (see the section on Verificationism in the entry on the Vienna Circle).
 This proposal has often been included in accounts of the demarcation between science and pseudoscience.
 However, this is not historically quite accurate since the verificationist proposals had the aim of solving a distinctly different demarcation problem, namely that between science and metaphysics.

-Popper described the demarcation problem as the “key to most of the fundamental problems in the philosophy of science” (Popper 1962, 42).
+Karl Popper described the demarcation problem as the “key to most of the fundamental problems in the philosophy of science” (Popper 1962, 42).
 He rejected verifiability as a criterion for a scientific theory or hypothesis to be scientific, rather than pseudoscientific or metaphysical.
 Instead he proposed as a criterion that the theory be falsifiable, or more precisely that “statements or systems of statements, in order to be ranked as scientific, must be capable of conflicting with possible, or conceivable observations” (Popper 1962, 39).

 Popper presented this proposal as a way to draw the line between statements belonging to the empirical sciences and “all other statements – whether they are of a religious or of a metaphysical character, or simply pseudoscientific” (Popper 1962, 39; cf. Popper 1974, 981).
-It was both an alternative to the logical positivists’ verification criteria and a criterion for distinguishing between science and pseudoscience.
+This was both an alternative to the logical positivists’ verification criteria and a criterion for distinguishing between science and pseudoscience.
 Although Popper did not emphasize the distinction, these are of course two different issues (Bartley 1968).
 Popper conceded that metaphysical statements may be “far from meaningless” (1974, 978–979) but showed no such appreciation of pseudoscientific statements.

 Popper’s demarcation criterion has been criticized both for excluding legitimate science (Hansson 2006) and for giving some pseudosciences the status of being scientific (Agassi 1991; Mahner 2007, 518–519).
 Strictly speaking, his criterion excludes the possibility that there can be a pseudoscientific claim that is refutable.
 According to Larry Laudan (1983, 121), it “has the untoward consequence of countenancing as ‘scientific’ every crank claim which makes ascertainably false assertions”.
 Astrology, rightly taken by Popper as an unusually clear example of a pseudoscience, has in fact been tested and thoroughly refuted (Culver and Ianna 1988; Carlson 1985).
 Similarly, the major threats to the scientific status of psychoanalysis, another of his major targets, do not come from claims that it is untestable but from claims that it has been tested and failed the tests.